irtf-nwcrg/rg-materials/ietf110-2021-03-11_online/ietf110_nwcrg_minutes.md

 VR: here also it's easy to address, add a reference to the existing RFC8681.
 Parameter derivation is more than just a matter of "amount of redundancy to add", it's more complex than that.
-You can achieve the same reliability for a given loss pattern by using fewer redundant packets, just by changing the nature and usage of the FEC scheme, and if you can all of this while accommodating an increase of latency, then you win.
+You can achieve the same reliability for a given loss pattern by using fewer redundant packets, just by changing the nature and usage of the FEC scheme, and if you can do all of this without increasing latency, then you win.
 NK: open issue #58: we agree and will update this section.
 Markus Amend (Deutsche Telekom): I'm co-author of three multi-path TCP documents.
 Do you have a reference implementation?
-NK: François Michel has an implementation for FEC in QUIC.
-But it depends on what.
+NK: Depends.
+François Michel has an implementation of FEC in QUIC.
-MA: It could be a great opportunity to have bring this work to the MPTCP group, you're welcome.
+MA: It could be a great opportunity to bring this work to the MPTCP group, you're welcome.
 Another question is about synergies with ICCRG.
 NK: let's continue on the mailing list, but yes, there are overlaps and this is why I sent the email.
 VR: the document is progressing well, and I'm confident we can have something ready soon.
 Thank you.